This post deals with sexual abuse and might be triggering for some readers.

-The correspondence, aired by the network’s Panorama program on Monday, revealed that the royal contacted Epstein’s associate, Ghislaine Maxwell, about Giuffre at 5:50 a.m. on January 3, 2015.
+The correspondence, aired by the network’s Panorama program in December 2019, revealed that the royal contacted Epstein’s associate, Ghislaine Maxwell, about Giuffre at 5:50 a.m. on January 3, 2015.
 Just hours after Giuffre named him in U.S. court papers relating to her sexual abuse claims against Epstein.

 “Let me know when we can talk," the Duke allegedly wrote.
 "Got some specific questions to ask you about Virginia Roberts."

 Maxwell replied, “Have some info.
 Call me when you have a moment.”

 The emails were uncovered by the BBC as part of its ongoing investigation into the Duke of York's association with Epstein, a billionaire New York financier who, prior to his August suicide, stood accused of operating a sex trafficking ring involving underage girls.

 Virginia Giuffre alleges that she was trafficked by Epstein when she was 17 years old and forced to have sex with several of his rich and powerful friends, including Prince Andrew.